amrit-thakur-android/NewsApp-MVVM-Clean-Dagger/PRIVACY_POLICY.md

-# Privacy Policy for NewsApp
+# Privacy Policy for NewsApp - Dagger Edition

 **Last updated: August 30, 2025**

 ## Overview
-NewsApp is a learning project that displays news articles from NewsAPI.org.
+NewsApp - Dagger Edition is a learning project that displays news articles from NewsAPI.org.
 This privacy policy explains how we handle information in our app.

+*Note: This privacy policy applies to the Dagger 2 version of NewsApp.
+A separate Hilt version may be available with its own privacy policy.*

 ## Information We Collect
 - **No Personal Information**: We do not collect, store, or process any personal information about users.